ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-intro.md

 Application modernization is a term that describes the process of moving existing applications to use new approaches on the cloud.
 Customers today are seeking innovative, efficient approaches that help them make this transition based on business and application complexity.

-Business pressures demand faster time to market.
+Business pressures demand a faster time to market.
 Your existing estate includes not only applications, but data, processes, business logic, and user interfaces, all of which need to adapt to keep up with new business demands.

 Application modernization has the following benefits:
 * Improved developer productivity